 Education and inspiration are the heart of our mission.
 Here are some of our favorite resources.

-First Book is an ambitious nonprofit literacy program that provides new books to children in need, and seeks to equalize opportunities for children at school by offering access to rich and varied content that keeps abreast of technology.
+First Book is an ambitious nonprofit literacy program that provides new books to children in need, and seeks to equalize opportunities for children at school by offering access to rich and varied content.
 First Book has received four consecutive 4-star ratings from Charity Navigator, placing it in the top 8% of charities.

 Literacy for Incarcerated Teens (LIT) works to end illiteracy among New York’s incarcerated teens by providing access to library services and by inspiring them to read which, in turn, encourages development of more positive identities and outlooks to help them desist from crime.